rdennison12/ToonTanks/README.md

 * Begin configuring the firing components
 * Pseudocode Turret rotation, Fire, and Destruction functions
 * Begin implementing Turret rotation functionality
+* Created the ProjectileBase class and the BP_ProjectileBase